YarooqH/BotViews/README.md

 ## 📝 Missing Features/TODO

-- [ ] Add proxy support for IP rotation
-- [ ] Implement user-agent rotation
-- [ ] Add support for custom browser profiles
-- [ ] Implement logging system
-- [ ] Add statistics tracking
-- [ ] Create configuration file support
 - [ ] Add support for scheduled operations
 - [ ] Implement better error handling and recovery
+- [ ] Add support for opening incognito windows
+- [ ] Add support for opening tabs instead of windows
+- [ ] Add support for opening multiple instances of the same browser

 ## ⚠️ Known Issues